• Skip to primary navigation

 Say hello to the prettiest new little appetizer on the block!
 She’s classy, fun, and the star of every party.

+I have to be honest with you guys though, this recipe was born from some leftover Gruyère.
 Because if I know anything in life, I know we do not waste Gruyère cheese.
 Or bacon (that’s a Gurk family motto).
 But we’re talking about cheese at this moment.

-We had some Gruyère left over from another recipe we had tested the previous week (you have to try this one too: Asparagus Gruyère Tart with Balsamic Glaze) and I started dreaming up this pretty Thanksgiving appetizer.
+We had some Gruyère left over from another recipe we had tested the previous week (you have to try this one too: asparagus Gruyère tart with balsamic glaze) and I started dreaming up this pretty Thanksgiving appetizer.
 Or Christmas appetizer.
 Or random Saturday night appetizer.
 It fits all categories.

 It’s cheesy, flaky, and pretty wonderful.
 (I may or may not occasionally eat these for breakfast.)